Crypto Chart Patterns

 Explore real-time examples of Chart Patterns on altFINS!

-Watch video: Trading Bullish Flag Patterns
+Watch trading video: Trading Bullish Flag Patterns

-Watch and learn his approach:
+Watch the video to learn his step-by-step approach:

-2. Identifying Bullish Flag patterns
+• How to identify Bullish Flag patterns

-3. Determine Take Profit (TP) and Stop Loss (SL) levels
+• How to determine Take Profit (TP) and Stop Loss (SL) levels

-Falling Wedge
+Falling Wedge Chart Pattern

-Description: Two converging lines slanted downward.
+Explanation: Two converging lines slanted downward.
 It usually forms after a downtrend and suggests a potential bullish reversal in the original downtrend.
 However, it can also appear in an uptrend, in which case, it indicates a likely continuation of that trend.
 Either way, Falling Wedge typically results in a bullish breakout.
 Falling Wedge tends to be a more reliable indicator than a rising wedge.

 Trade: When price breaks the upper trend line the price is expected to trend higher.
 Emerging patterns (before a breakout occurs) can be traded by swing traders between the convergence lines; however, most traders should wait for a completed pattern with a breakout and then place a BUY order.

-Example of Falling Wedge Chart Pattern
+Falling Wedge Chart Pattern

 Explore real-time examples of Chart Patterns on altFINS!

-Rising Wedge
+Rising Wedge Chart Pattern

-Description: Two converging lines slanted upward.
+Explanation: Two converging lines slanted upward.
 It usually forms after an uptrend but can also occur during a downtrend.
 There’s usually declining volume as the price rises through the pattern (i.e. price/volume divergence).
 Rising wedge typically results in a breakdown (bearish).

 Trade: Emerging patterns (before a breakout occurs) can be traded by swing traders between the convergence lines; however, most traders should wait for a completed pattern with a breakdown and then place a short sell order.